 The short answer: yes.

-Simply put, neurodiversity—which usually refers to the incorporation of people with autism into a group or organization—is another facet of diversity that makes a workplace great.
-And as the children of today—more specifically, the 1 in 68 children estimated to have an autism spectrum disorder (ASD)—grow up and enter the workforce, neurodiversity is going to become even more important than ever before.
+Simply put, neurodiversity—which usually refers to incorporating people with autism into a group or organization—is another facet of diversity that makes a workplace great.
+And as the children of today— the 1 in 68 children estimated to have an autism spectrum disorder (ASD)—grow up and enter the workforce, neurodiversity is going to become even more important than ever before.

 Even now, there are plenty of adults on the autism spectrum who are finding successful employment in major corporations like SAP and Microsoft.
-Companies,like finance giant Freddie Mac, have developed hiring programs that specifically target adults on the autism spectrum..
+Companies, like finance giant Freddie Mac, have developed hiring programs that specifically target adults on the autism spectrum.
 Technology giant SAP is sourcing 1% of their future workforce using a process they call “Autism at Work” to recruit, train, and onboard individuals with autism by 2020.
-Creating a supportive environment allows them to capitalize on the strong attention to detail many individuals with ASD poses, placing them in departments like software development and testing that would most benefit from the application of this attribute.
+Creating a supportive environment allows them to capitalize on key skills, such as the strong attention to detail many individuals with ASD poses, placing them in departments like software development and testing that would most benefit from the application of this attribute.

 Benefits of a Neurodiverse Workplace